-The Kern County Sheriff's Department has an established history of providing top quality search and rescue activity to the citizens of Kern County.
-There are 11 separate Search and Rescue groups located throughout the county consisting of over 325 citizen volunteers.
+The Kern County Sheriff's Office has an established history of providing top quality search and rescue activity to the citizens of Kern County.
+There are 8 separate Search and Rescue groups located throughout the county consisting of over 225 citizen volunteers.
 These groups offer top quality rescue capabilities in the basic areas of ground searches in urban, desert, or mountain areas.
 Additionally, most areas also specialize in certain types of searches.
 The groups are:

 This unit tackles the tough assignment of assisting with rescues or recovering drown victims of the lower Kern River, in the canyon and in the waterways of the lower San Joaquin Valley.
 They assist in searches for missing children or senior citizens in all areas of the county and back other units when necessary.

 This unit covers the range of Tehachapi Mountains searching for lost hunters, hikers, and airplanes.

 These members are no strangers to the rugged and jagged peaks of the Sierra Mountain range.
 They possess expertise in conquering the cracks and crevasses where adventurous travelers get trapped.
 They are utilized in rescues on Mt.
 Whitney and other isolated areas.

 The Mojave-Boron-Rosamond unit are utilized extensively in desert rescues.
 Their familiarity with extreme heat and sandstorms make desert rescues much easier.

 KERN VALLEY SEARCH AND RESCUE GROUP

 The members of this group are experts in rescue on the upper Kern River and in Lake Isabella.
 Their trackers are familiar with every nook and cranny of the lower Sequoia Mountains.
 This group has the distinction of being the first Search and Rescue Unit in Kern County.